google/dawn/docs/tint/diagnostics_guide.md

 **Don't:**

 ```
-shader.wgsl:5:11 error: type cannot be used in storage class 'storage' as it is non-host-shareable
+shader.wgsl:5:11 error: type cannot be used in address space 'storage' as it is non-host-shareable

     cond : bool;
            ^^^^